contao/docs/docs/manual/layout/templates/_index.en.md

 ## Twig support

-{{< version "4.13" >}}
+{{< version "4.12" >}}

-In addition to PHP templates the output can also be generated via Twig Templates.
+In addition to PHP templates the output can also be generated via Twig templates.
 Detailed information about this is provided in the "[Developer Documentation](https://docs.contao.org/dev/framework/templates/twig/)".

 {{% taxonomylist context="tags" filter="Template" title="Guides" description=true %}}